luciawang1/CSC335Spring2019-csc335-p4-luciawang1/README.md

 An ArraySet will be a set that is implemented using an arrays of type Object.

-Your ArrayMap will be a templated (generic type) that will allow Sets of any type.
+Your ArraSet will be a templated (generic type) that will allow Sets of any type.
 It will be declared as:

 ```Java